2017-2018 LCAP Stakeholder Engagement

 Goal 2: Some sites have aligned behavioral education with Positive Behavioral Intervention and Supports (PBIS) and use restorative practices such as peer conflict resolutions to help support students.
-Social events, parent meetings and culturally responsive communication training are provided at site and throughout the district to help foster a positive school climate.
-Building stronger and positive relationships between parents, staff, and students is critical along with additional parent workshops and educational opportunities.
+Social events, parent meetings and culturally responsive communication training are provided at sites and throughout the district to help foster a positive school climate.
+Building stronger and positive relationships between parents, staff and students is critical along with additional parent workshops and educational opportunities.
 Also, a high priority need was to address student transportation issues.

 Community Advisory Committee